-Professor Toughill came to King’s after a long and distinguished newspaper career in Canada and the United States.
-She is the recipient of a National Newspaper Award for feature writing and a National Newspaper Award nomination for enterprise reporting.
+Associate Professor Kelly Toughill came to King’s after a long and distinguished newspaper career in Canada and the United States.
+She is the recipient of several journalism honours, including a National Newspaper Award.
 She was deputy executive editor of The Toronto Star prior to joining King’s in 2006.

-Kelly has published more than 3,000 newspaper and magazine articles in her career.
-Her journalism has been cited as a primary source in more than four dozen scholarly articles and books.
+Professor Toughill has published more than 3,000 newspaper and magazine articles over four decades.
+Her journalism has been cited as a primary source in more than five dozen scholarly articles and books.

 Her journalism currently focuses on issues of Canadian immigration.
 She has written about immigration for a range of publications, including TheWalrus.ca, The National Observer, The Conversation, Polestar Student Immigration News, New Canadian Media and the Public Policy Forum.